Skip to main content

 ControlStrengthPurpose

-AST import blockingMediumPrevents obvious dangerous imports
+AST import blockingMediumPrevents obvious dangerous imports in generated skills

-Skill name regexHighPrevents path traversal
+Skill name regexHighPrevents path traversal in skill directory names

 Structural validationMediumEnsures valid skill interface